Rushadilly/Revival/posts/Revival #3.md

 > “…maybe you won’t.”

-## 💥 Collision
+### 💥 Collision

 Joseph’s heart hammered.
-He froze in place.
-His mind went blank, as if someone had yanked the cord and left only silence.
+<br>He froze in place.
+<br>His mind went blank, as if someone had yanked the cord and left only silence.

 That was when one of the enforcers looked up.
-A Krookodile at the back, scarred across one eye, his teeth glinting in the lamplight.
-His gaze swept the street—and stopped on Joseph.
+<br>A Krookodile at the back, scarred across one eye, his teeth glinting in the lamplight.
+<br>His gaze swept the street—and stopped on Joseph.

 The Krookodile’s lip curled, not in threat but in irritation.
-His jaw worked as if weighing the effort.
+<br>His jaw worked as if weighing the effort.

 Joseph just stared, unable to react.

 And then something hit him.

 The air left his lungs as something slammed into him from the side, hard, knocking him into the alley.
-Warm weight pressed him against the cold dirt.
+<br>Warm weight pressed him against the cold dirt.

 > “Don’t move,” a low, fierce voice hissed — distinctly feminine.

 He couldn't tell whether this was a friend or not.
-Regardless, he didn't dare move.
+<br>Regardless, he didn't dare move.

 The Krookodile’s gaze lingered on the street a moment longer.
-He tilted his head, squinting toward the shadows where Joseph had stood—but seeing nothing, he snorted and turned back to his comrades.
+<br>He tilted his head, squinting toward the shadows where Joseph had stood—but seeing nothing, he snorted and turned back to his comrades.

 It wasn't worth it.
-The group barked laughter, jeers echoing as they shoved the beaten Pokémon back inside.
+<br>The group barked laughter, jeers echoing as they shoved the beaten Pokémon back inside.

 The doors slammed shut.